Villanova-AI/villanova_developers/docs/villanova10/tutorials/create/ms/generate-microservices-and-micro-frontends.md

 ```

 ## Next Steps
-Follow one of the links below to run the bundle components locally, or build and publish the bundle into an Entando Application:
+Follow one of the links below to run the bundle components locally, or build and publish the bundle into an Villanova Application:

 - [Run Blueprint-generated components locally in dev mode](./run-local.md)
-- [Build and publish a project bundle](../pb/publish-project-bundle.md) to deploy your microservice and micro frontends to Entando
+- [Build and publish a project bundle](../pb/publish-project-bundle.md) to deploy your microservice and micro frontends to Villanova
-- Explore the benefits and features of [the Entando Blueprint](../../../docs/create/blueprint-features.md)
+- Explore the benefits and features of [the Villanova Blueprint](../../../docs/create/blueprint-features.md)
 - [Iterate on your data model](./update-data-model.md) using the JHipster Domain Language (JDL)